Syntax-Err0r/Syntax-Err0r.github.io/docs/Silently_Install_Chrome_Extension.md

 ### Introduction

 The last few weeks I have been interested in how Chrome Extensions work and how an attacker or Red Teamers like myself could leverage these for persistence/cookie stealing/etc. I came across a couple articles such as attackers using powershell to use the [--load-extension](https://unit42.paloaltonetworks.com/chromeloader-malware/) parameter at the command line or using [remote debbuging](https://posts.specterops.io/stalking-inside-of-your-chromium-browser-757848b67949).
-However, these seemed somewhat easy to "detect" because of the command line parameters, potentially the PPID's.
+However, these seemed somewhat easy to "detect" because of the command line parameters and the PPID's.
+Additionally, these are not persistent across sessions.
 I could hear my ex-coworker in the back of my mind saying "there's gotta be a better way!"

 ### tl;dr